1Shmid/TikTakToeFX/README.md

 - `getPlayerWins`: Returns the number of wins for a specific player.
 - `getWinningGameStates`: Returns a list of winning game states.

+## Dependency injection approach

+In this version of the project, I have used a dependency injection approach to manage inter-component communication.
+The global variables of the project have been encapsulated in the GameParams class.
+Dependency injection involves passing dependencies encapsulated in a parameter object (e.g. params) to methods where they are required.
+By separating components from specific data structures or dependencies, this approach promotes modularity, testability, and maintainability of the entire codebase.

 ## Logging

 Logging has been implemented using the standard Java Logging Framework.
 Errors are logged at the